datamerry/Data-Analysis-on-AirBnb-Florida/README.md

 https://public.tableau.com/profile/nikhita.g3492#!/

-Here are the questions I answered using the Datasets for Airbnb bookings,listings and reviews.
+Here are the questions I looked into using the Datasets for Airbnb Florida bookings,listings and reviews.

 What is the monetary value of booked listings on AirBnb(Florida)for the rest of 2019 and 2020 ?